CopernicaMarketingSoftware/Documentation/Mailerq/management-console.md

 ## View the Management Console demo

-If you want to see the MailerQ management console in action, without setting up a MailerQ environment, you can take a look at out [Management Console Demo](http://demo.mailerq.com "MailerQ Demo environment").
+If you want to see the MailerQ management console in action without setting up a MailerQ environment, you can take a look at our [Management Console Demo](http://demo.mailerq.com "MailerQ Demo environment").
 The data in this environment is fictional, but all settings are available.
 Feel free to play around with the settings and explore the options available.